Training & Initiatives

 New Employee Orientation (NEO)

 As of 2014, Washington University School of Medicine’s Human Resources Department incorporated formal diversity and inclusion training into its New Employee Orientation process.
-The first of the four Diversity and Inclusion training sessions is provided to all new employees.
+The first two of the four Diversity and Inclusion training sessions is provided to all new employees.

 To schedule New Employee Orientation please contact Human Resources.